 - What frame layout will work best — 2 columns, 3 columns, or simply a header and footer with a full-width page?
 Do your needs change based on the page goals, such as landing pages and blog pages?
 Can you adjust your layout for each page type or for each page?

 - How many menus do you need?

-- Fit – does the theme build the kind of brand you’re going for with visitors.
-Professional blogs need to look very business-like and professional, Photographers need blogs that look artsy, Internet Marketers need websites that look very Web 2.0.
+- Fit – does the theme build the kind of brand you’re going for with visitors?
+Professional websites need to look very business-like and professional, Photographers need websites that look artsy, and Internet marketers need websites that look very Web 2.0.

 Many sites are built on Free WordPress themes.
 But, they do have some limitations.
 Here are some disadvantages of a free WordPress theme: